Johnnie To filmography

-Johnnie To is a Hong Kong film director and producer.
+Johnnie To is a Hong Kong filmmaker.
 He has contributed to many projects, as a producer, director or a combination of the two.
 He made his directorial debut in 1980, when he directed The Enigmatic Case, a film starring Damian Lau.

-Beginning in 1996, To began producing and directing films under the independent production banner Milkyway Image, a company that he co-founded with frequent collaborator Wai Ka-Fai.
+In 1996, To began producing and directing films under his independent production company Milkyway Image, a company that he co-founded with frequent collaborator Wai Ka-fai.
 Commercially successful in his native Hong Kong, To's films have regularly appeared at international film festivals, most notably in Europe and North America.